Puppy Chow Recipe (Muddy Buddies)

 If you’re giving as gifts, cellophane bags tied very tightly with ribbon will work as well.
 Makes for a great make-ahead gift.

-Pro Tips for Making the Best Puppy Chow
+Tips for Success for Best Puppy Chow

 • This recipe calls for rice or corn Chex cereal.
-I’ve tried it with rice and I’ve tried it with corn and truth be told, I loved this recipe best when using both kinds of cereal.
+I’ve tried it with rice, and I’ve tried it with corn, and, truth be told, I loved this recipe best when using both kinds of cereal.
 Of course, to each her own when it comes to this!
-Use what you have or can find. 🙂
+Use what you have or can find.

 • Use a large mixing bowl (larger than you think!) for stirring this all together.
 A large bowl ensures quicker, more thorough mixing and therefore a more evenly coated puppy chow.
 It’s better to have a bowl too big than too small.

-• Use Salted Butter – The salt in the butter helps balance all that sugar while the butter itself helps the peanut butter and chocolate mix together better.
+• Use Salted Butter – The salt in the butter helps balance all that sugar, while the butter itself helps the peanut butter and chocolate mix together better.

 • Vanilla is optional – I didn’t notice a huge difference using it versus not using it, so again, no biggie if you leave it out.
 Some people swear by using vanilla extract, while others leave it out altogether.
 It really is a matter of preference.